HwWobbe/WipHww/README.md

 # 2022-11:
 * Annual Report(s) preparation
+* Bob.ExE review
-* locatorPlugin review to optimize panWiki use prioor to a major re-design of NodeJs use.
+* locatorPlugin review to optimize panWiki use prior to a major re-design of NodeJs use.

 # 2022-10:
 * review plans & select priorities